BenjaminFrazer/rtudp/README.md

-# UDPCom
+# RtUDP

 A high-performance, deterministic UDP packet transmission framework with real-time capabilities and hardware timestamping support.

 ## Overview

-UDPCom is a Python extension module written in C that provides low-latency, deterministic UDP communication with features designed for real-time networking applications.
+RtUDP (Real-Time UDP) is a Python extension module written in C that provides low-latency, deterministic UDP communication with features designed for real-time networking applications.
 It uses ring buffers, pthread workers, and CPU affinity to achieve predictable packet transmission timing.

 ## Features